Pantry Perfect

 A cold pantry still has a place in a modern kitchen.
 A great many foods store well in a cool, but not necessarily cold, environment and the cooling uses no electricity, does not leave a carbon footprint, and, best of all, is free.

 Every kitchen needs a pantry — a notion that has not always been thought to be true.
 During the post-WWII building boom from 1945 to 1960, pantries fell out of favor.
-Architects thought that the new built-in cabinetry and the convenience of local supermarkets had made pantries unnecessary in the modern kitchen.
+Architects believed that the new built-in cabinetry and the convenience of local supermarkets had made pantries unnecessary in the modern kitchen.

 They were wrong.

-Before the era of microwave meals and pre-processed cuisine, a well-stocked pantry was required for good domestic management.
-And, if you own a home built before 1945, you are probably fortunate enough to have a pantry of some sort.
+If you own a home built before 1945, you are probably fortunate enough to have a pantry of some sort.
 If your house was built after 1980, you might have a tall cabinet designated on the kitchen plan as a pantry.
-Neither many offer convenient, flexible, or functional storage, but at least it's a start.
-Bad pantries can be fixed.

 The Iron Rules of Storage

 Creating a great pantry requires closely adhering to the three Iron Rules of Storage.
 If the rules are followed, any storage is almost always convenient and easy to use.
-Here are the Iron Rules:

 The Iron Rules of Storage